Shopify/polaris/src/components/DataTable/README.md

 ### Sortable data table

-Use to present data for merchants to compare and analyze dynamically.
+Use when clarity of the table's content is needed.
+For example, to note the number of rows currently shown in a data table with pagination.

 ```jsx
 class SortableDataTableExample extends React.Component {